danabo/blog/content/posts/Varational Solomonoff Induction.md

 In the first three modes, $\\T$ are hypotheses and we are either selecting one or finding a distribution over them.
 In the variational Bayes mode, $\\T$ are not hypotheses.
 Instead we introduce $\\mc{Z}$ as the hypothesis space and $\\T$ is the parameter space for the approximate posterior $q\_\\t(z)$ on $\\mc{Z}$, i.e. $q\_\\t(z)$ approximates $p(z\\mid D)$.
 We don't have $\\mc{Z}$ in the first three modes, and we are interested in $p(\\t \\mid D)$ rather than $p(z \\mid D)$.
 Also in the first three modes, $q\_\\t(D)$ is a distribution on what is observed, datasets $D$, rather than over latent $\\mc{Z}$.

+## What is Bayesian machine learning?

+Conventionally, a Bayesian model has a prior probability distribution over it's parameters, and inference involves finding posterior distributions.
+This corresponds to the Bayesian inference mode above.
+Out of the four modes, MLE is definitively non-Bayesian.
+MAP might be called semi-Bayesian, simply because there is a prior on parameters $p(\\t)$, but only the argmax of the posterior is being found, rather than a full posterior.
+The variational Bayes mode is where things get wonky.
+There are two models: $q\_\\t(z)$ and $p(z, D)$.
+The first is parametrized and is optimized greedily with something like gradient descent, as in the MLE or MAP cases.
+The second is Bayesian.

+Is variational Bayes a Bayesian ML method?
+In one sense yes, in another sense no. It's efficacy depends on $q\_\\t(z)$ being a good approximation of the posterior $p(z \\mid D)$, and whether $q\_\\t(z)$ is a good approximation depends on the efficacy of the chosen machine learning method (e.g. neural networks trained with gradient descent).
+I'd expect $q\_\\t(z)$ to be a non-Bayesian model (If it were Bayesian, how then do you tractably approximate it?
+That is the very thing we are trying to do with $p(z, D)$.)
+So then the efficacy of variational Bayes comes down to the properties of non-Bayesian machine learning.
+If at the end of the day, point-estimates of parameters are always doing the heavy lifting (i.e. generalizing well), why be Bayesian in the first place?

 # Solomonoff induction
 I learned about this topic from [An Introduction to Kolmogorov Complexity and Its Applications](https://www.springer.com/gp/book/9781489984456) and [Universal Artificial Intelligence](http://www.hutter1.net/ai/uaibook.htm).
 I recommend both books as references.

+There are different formulations of Solomonoff induction, each utilizing a hypothesis space containing all programs - but different kinds of programs for each formulation.
+I outline three of them: [#Version 1](#version-1), [#Version 2](#version-2), [#Version 3](#version-3).
+Only an understanding of [#Version 2](#version-2) is needed for the subsequent sections.

+## Notation

 Let $\\B = \\{0,1\\}$ be the binary alphabet, $\\B^n$ be the set of all length-$n$ binary strings, and $\\B^\\infty$ be the set of all infinite binary strings.